 Q: How do you make your flowers/toppers/buttercream etc?

 A: Another one of our top frequently asked questions.
 The answer is that if we told everyone exactly how we did things we wouldn’t have a business.
 We also taught ourselves everything from scratch from developing our recipes to creating our signature sugar open peony so they’re really not techniques we’d just share.
+Understandably, we’re a little guarded on how we do some things!
+We do, however, offer up recipes and tutorials via our blog and the Craftsy website!

 Q: I’m making my own wedding cake.
 Can you help?